 An increasing number of items in our lives are connected to the internet.
 This includes the usual things like computers and phones but now also includes a very wide variety of other items such as children’s toys, door bells, light switches, fridges, building environment controls.
-This large selection of connected items and devices are often called the Internet of Things or “IoT”.
-At the moment there is very little regulation or control of the way things connect to the internet which can leave business and families vulnerable to attack, data loss and privacy invasion.
+These “connected devices” are often referred to as the Internet of Things or “IoT” and they can be found at homes and in workplaces everywhere.

-The answers to this assessment are then reviewed by a trained assessor.
-If successful, the device will be certified to the basic, silver or gold level depending on its level of security.
-A certificate and a badge is provided to be placed product marketing and packaging to demonstrate the security of the device to consumers.
+If the manufacturer is successful, a certificate and a badge is provided to be placed product marketing and packaging to demonstrate the security of the device to purchasers.

 Find Out More